htool/signalk-polar-performance-plugin/README.md

 If you want to automate polar management or consume the plugin as a canonical polar provider, use the developer reference:

 - [Developer reference](docs/developer-reference.md) for the canonical `polarTable` structure and the plugin REST API.
+- The live curve endpoints above return curve data only; the Signal K bus remains the source of truth for the live deltas.
 - [openApi.json](openApi.json) for the authoritative machine-readable contract.

 ---